Recognizing Excellence in Corporate Inclusion

 From Tokenism to True Inclusion: Rethinking Diversity Strategies

 Our diversity strategy needs to change because diversity and inclusion represent different concepts.
 Diversity aims to bring people together from different backgrounds into one group.
-When organizations include diverse members they make sure these individuals become full members who can bring their talents to the workplace.
-A company can employ people from different races and genders yet prevent them from growing professionally and taking part in business decisions.
+When organizations include diverse members, they make sure these individuals become full members who can bring their talents to the workplace.
+A company can employ people from different races and genders, yet prevent them from growing professionally and taking part in business decisions.
 Diversity programs lose their true value when organizations do not make everyone feel included.

 Rethinking Diversity Strategies